Silas-Irmisch/AStarVisualizer/README.md

 ### Executables

 Navigate to `/out/make/zip/` to find zip-Files, that contain executable builds.
-If they are either not working or missing, you will need to follow Steps 1-3 of "Build Instructions".
+If they are either not working or missing, you will need to follow Steps 1-3 of "Dev Environment Setup".
 Then you can run `npm run make` in the terminal and the executables should get built.

-### Build Instructions
+### Dev Environment Setup

 (should work both on Windows and MacOS)